Transit Mobile Application Design Update for Atlanta's MARTA

 Most of their confusion lied in the fact that MARTA jargon (such as Northbound and Southbound) was new to them and that navigation could be made simpler and more upfront.

-And finally, the culmination of our journey so far led us into designing the high-fidelity wireframes.
 I was also responsible for setting up the design system where we chose to use MARTA's iconic Pantone Process Blue to offer users a sense of warmth, safety and trust while at the same time retaining MARTA's branding

 +